Open-to-Buy (OTB) Template

 Yes.
 All templates, calculators, and the planning maturity assessment are free.
 We ask for your work email to deliver downloads and send relevant planning content — no sales calls are triggered by a download.

-Merchandise planners, apparel buyers, merchandising directors, and planning leaders at apparel brands managing $2M–$200M in seasonal buy budgets.
+Merchandise planners, apparel buyers, merchandising directors, and planning leaders at startup to mid-sized apparel brands.
 The content is written by planners, for planners — not by marketing teams.

 A 15-question diagnostic that scores your planning operation across five dimensions: planning infrastructure, in-season responsiveness, cross-functional alignment, data and forecasting, and process and workflow.
 Takes 5–8 minutes.
 Results are instant.